Article

 Prompt: Build a user persona for a new student engagement app that automates the onboarding and arrival process for university students and agents.

 ChatGPT created a user persona by the name of Sarah.
 For this persona, it specified age, background, goals, challenges, and needs.
+Identifying user needs is crucial for building effective personas, as it ensures the resulting design solutions address real user pain points, behaviors, and motivations.
 Additionally, the tool offered a list of key features for the app.

 Additional prompt examples: